stgm/rester/README.md

 Watch out!

-- This server does not persist data between runs, so do not use it in production!
-If killed, the data will be reset to whatever data is hardcoded in the `rester.py` file.

 - This server doesn't have any security measures in place, so do not use it in production!
 In particular, it should be easy to do denial of service attacks by dumping large data through several POST requests.
 This data will be saved into local working memory.

 - This server isn't safe for handling multiple requests at the same time, so do not use it in production!